-Data will first be checked manually for completeness and then coded and entered to SPSS version 16 (SPSS, Inc., Chicago, USA).
-The data will be then cleaned by visualizing, calculating frequencies and sorting.
-Corrections will be made according to the original data.
-The questionnaires and the soft copy of the data will be kept in proper places with multiple backups.
+Data was first checked manually for completeness and then coded to SPSS version 16 (SPSS, Inc., Chicago, USA).
+The data was then cleaned by visualizing, calculating frequencies and sorting.
+Corrections were made according to the original data.
+The questionnaires and the soft copy of the data were kept in proper places with multiple backups.